Don't Guess it, Test it!

 The talk is live so you can watch the video if you like, but I also wanted to provide a summary of the salient points in a post because I appreciate not everyone wants to watch a video.
 If you do watch the video, however, you can see me using DevTools to diagnose issues, which is very handy.
 I also cover other bits and pieces in more detail.

 Tools not rules.
 Really, just that.
-As Jake Archibald said to me when I was preparing the talk, many people want a quick fix to the problem of performance, just like a weight loss pill, but in reality what they really need is exercise.
 I’m advocating for the practice of using profilers, understanding what our code is doing, and fixing our actual bottlenecks.

 So often people want to know if A is faster than B, or if C is “considered harmful”.
 This is problematic for a couple reasons: